 Trigonometry topics include trigonometric functions and their graphs, identities, law of sines, law of cosines, trigonometric equations, complex numbers, conic sections, and practical applications.
 Calculus topics include problem solving with equations, functions, polynomials, exponential functions, logarithmic functions, systems of equations and inequalities, parabolas, ellipses, hyperbolas, sequences and series, mathematical induction, the binomial theorem, conic sections and polar graphs, complex numbers, matrix algebra, statistics, sequences, limits, and differential calculus.
 A TI-83 or TI-84 graphing calculator is required for this course.

-AP Calculus / 2 semesters / 1 credit / extra AP credit points
+Calculus (Dual Credit) / 2 semesters / 1 credit/4 college hours

-This course is designed to prepare students for the Advanced Placement exam offered by the College Board.
+This course is taught in partnership with Colorado Christian University.
 Students will work with functions represented in a variety of ways, understand the meaning of the derivative in terms of a rate of change and local linear approximation and use derivatives to solve a variety of problems, understand the meaning of the definite integral and use integrals to solve a variety of problems, understand the relationship between the derivative and the definite integral as expressed in both parts of the Fundamental Theorem of Calculus, communicate mathematics both orally and in well-written sentences and explain solutions to problems, model a written description of a physical situation with a function, a differential equation, or an integral, use technology to help solve problems, experiment, interpret results, and verify conclusions, determine the reasonableness of solutions, including sign, size, relative accuracy, and units of measurement, develop an appreciation of calculus as a coherent body of knowledge and as a human accomplishment for God’s glory and the benefit of fellowman.
 A TI-83 or TI-84 graphing calculator is required for this course.

-AP Statistics / 2 semesters / 1 credit / extra AP credit points
+Statistics (Dual Credit) / 2 semesters / 1 credit/3 college hours

-This courseintroduces students to the major concepts and methods for collecting, analyzing, and drawing conclusions from data.
+This Statistics course, taught in partnership with Colorado Christian University, introduces students to the major concepts and methods for collecting, analyzing, and drawing conclusions from data.
 There is an emphasis on sound statistical thinking over routine formulas and procedures.
 (Equivalent to a non-calculus-based college course in statistics).
 Students do significant technology-based analysis and independent projects.
 Specific graphing calculator required for the class.

 Logic I / 1 semester / ½ credit